 YOUR DAILY SKIN CARE REGIMEN

-In order to remove any excess dirt your cleanser may have missed, and to restore proper pH balance, apply a toner (not an astringent*) with a cotton pad or cotton ball.
+In order to remove any excess dirt your cleanser may have missed, and to restore proper pH balance, apply a toner (never an astringent)

 Each of these steps are crucial to maintaining your skin.